First Time User? Enroll now.

 Home > Health Library > Pinkeye

 Pinkeye is very common.
-It usually is not serious and goes away in 7 to 10 days without medical treatment.
+It usually isn't serious and goes away in 7 to 10 days without medical treatment.

 Most cases of pinkeye are caused by: